-The Stephanian Physics experience reaches beyond the College into the research institutes - IISc, IMSc, HRI, SINP, JNCASR, and others - where many of our students get a taste of real science through summer projects.
-Stephanian Physics graduates have a roundedness and solidity that most fresh graduates do not.
-A significant fraction of our students do PhDs at places like IISc, TIFR, Harvard, Yale, Cornell, Oxford and Cambridge, and go on to become scientists.
+Physics at St Stephen's reaches beyond the College into the research institutes - IISc, IMSc, HRI, SINP, JNCASR, NCRA, TIFR and others - where many of our students do summer projects requiring exploration and discovery beyond the curriculum.
+The research component in the fourth year of the FYUP is intended to make such open-ended discovery a part of every student's college experience.

+We believe that the best physics graduates from St Stephen's have a roundedness, a solidity, and an openness to possibilities that most fresh graduates elsewhere may lack.
+A significant fraction of our students do PhDs at places like IISc, TIFR, Harvard, Yale, Stony Brook, Cornell, and Cambridge, and go on to become scientists.
 The analytical skills learnt by our students prove useful also to those who move into fields like Computer Science, Engineering, Geophysics, Economics, and Finance.

-A student wishing to join BSc (Hons) Physics needs to have done Physics, Chemistry, and Mathematics at the higher secondary level.
+A student wishing to do DC I physics needs to have done physics, chemistry, and mathematics at the higher secondary (plus 2) level.
 Familiarity with differentiation and integration is required, as all first-year courses are calculus-based.
-To successfully complete the DC2 also Physics and Mathematics at the Higher Secondary level is essential.